ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

                         'bicycle': 'kerékpár'}
 ```

-The `values` in dictionaries are not limtied to single strings or words.
+The `values` in dictionaries are not limited to single strings or words.
 Values can be any Python object such as numbers, lists, tuples, or even other dictionaries:

 ```python